 Studio Versioning

-The Studio Version dropdown allows the user to select from any of the official releases deployed on the environment.
-In addition to all the official releases, the following special options are also available:
+The Studio Version dropdown, on the Player Settings page, allows the user to select from any of the official releases deployed on the environment.
+Options include:

 Embed

-When embedding the player, a bearer_token should be included in the URL to ensure the correct version of the player bundle is fetched, eg:
+When embedding the player, a bearer_token must be included in the URL to ensure the correct version of the player bundle is fetched, eg:

 This applies to all other bundles as well, such as ARify.

-Note about no-conf bundles: no-conf bundles are typically fetched from another environment that your org isn’t on, and thus your org’s Studio Version setting won’t apply to it.
-There’s two workarounds you can use to control the version in this case:
+no-conf bundles are typically fetched from a different environment and an org’s Studio Version setting will not apply to it.
+To control the version in this case, use either of the following workarounds:

-Create an additional org on the environment that you’re fetching the noconf bundle from (and use the token from that other env’s org instead).
-The orgs don’t need to match/relate in any way for this to work.
+Create an additional org on the environment from which the noconf bundle will be fetched (and use the token from that env’s org instead).
+The orgs do not need to match/relate in any way for this to work.

 No-conf bundles should only be used for A/B testing and never production, other than in special cases such as when using the China proxy.